Reistoge/DataBank/README.md

 - docker and docker-compose installed on your machine.
 - Node.js and npm installed on your machine.
-# Data-Bank

-## Features

-- User registration
-- User login
-- JWT authentication
-- Protected routes
-- Password hashing with bcryptjs

-## Prerequisites

-- docker and docker-compose installed on your machine.
-- Node.js and npm installed on your machine.
 - MongoDb image will be pulled from [docker hub](https://hub.docker.com/_/mongo/).

 ## Set up